CarInsurance.com Insights

 The editors’ findings might surprise you.

-Some of the states with the lowest average annual car insurance premium rates are states where the cost of living, on average, is higher.
+Some of the states with the lowest average annual car insurance premiums are those with a higher average cost of living.
 Some of the smallest and least-populated states in the nation rank among the 10 states with the highest average annual car insurance premium rates.

 See the table below for the average car insurance rates by state.